Kurt Schork

-Career
+Kurt Schork (January 24, 1947 – May 24, 2000) was an American war correspondent, working for Reuters.

+Biography

-Kurt Schork was born on January 24, 1947 in Washington, D.C.
+He was born on January 24, 1947 in Washington, D.C.
 He graduated from Jamestown College in 1969, and studied at Oxford University as a Rhodes scholar later that year—the same time as future United States President Bill Clinton.
 Schork worked as a property developer, a political adviser, and then chief of staff for the New York City Transit Authority before becoming a journalist.

-Kurt Schork covered numerous conflicts and wars, including The Balkans, and in Iraq, Chechnya, Iraqi Kurdistan, Sri Lanka, and East Timor.